addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 * The majority of their views may already rely on being in the DOM in their render() method
 * When the OuterView is re-rendered, views don't have to be re-initialized where re-initialization has the potential to cause memory leaks and issues with existing bindings

-[Marionette](#marionette) and [Thorax](#thorax) provide logic for nesting views, and rendering collections where each item has an associated view.
+The Backbone extensions [Marionette](#marionette) and [Thorax](#thorax) provide logic for nesting views, and rendering collections where each item has an associated view.
 Marionette provides APIs in JavaScript while Thorax provides APIs via Handlebars template helpers.
+We will examine both of these in an upcoming chapter.

 (Thanks to [Lukas](http://stackoverflow.com/users/299189/lukas)  and [Ian Taylor](http://stackoverflow.com/users/154765/ian-storm-taylor) for these tips).